tobylockley/BizeoEthernet/README.md

 Initializes the bizeo class and ethernet shield with specified MAC address.

 ##### *Input*
-* Pointer to an array of 6 bytes corresponding to a mac address
+* &nbsp;mac_address -- Pointer to an array of 6 bytes corresponding to a mac address

 ##### *Output*
 * &nbsp;1 - Succeeded to initialize ethernet shield and obtain IP address
 * &nbsp;0 - Failed to initialize ethernet
 <br><br>

 --------------------------------